 Certain of the Portfolio's investments, including derivatives and short sale transactions, involve the use of leverage.
 Leverage is investment exposure which exceeds the initial amount invested.
 Leverage occurs when the Portfolio increases its assets available for investment using reverse repurchase agreements or other similar transactions.
-The use of other investment techniques, such as short sales and certain derivative transactions, can also create a leveraging effect on the Portfolio.
+In addition, other investment techniques, such as short sales and certain derivative transactions, can create a leveraging effect.